- Associate Professor of Ophthalmology

 Presentations: He has also presented at national research meetings on chemical and biological injuries of the eye, on the use of biologics in uveitis and the utilization of PET imaging in uveitis.
 His research interests include tuberculosis infections of the eye, ocular sarcoidosis, ocular leprosy, ocular syphilis and functional visual loss.

-His local charitable efforts including running the HIV Eye Clinic for Montgomery County on Dennis Avenue for seven years and his global commitment to the World Health’s Vision 2020 Program include equipment donations to Kikuyu Eye Hospital in Nairobi, Kenya and equipment donations of an operating microscope, phacoemulsification unit for removing cataracts, a keratometer for measuring the shape of the cornea and an A-scanner for measuring the length of the eye to Sight for Souls in Addis Addaba, Ethiopia.
-He currently volunteers his time Saturdays with the Little Servants of the Sacred Heart in Washington, DC providing free diabetic retinopathy exams for the poor and those without insurance.
+Local Charity: His local charitable efforts including running the HIV Eye Clinic for Montgomery County on Dennis Avenue for seven years and his global commitment to the World Health’s Vision 2020 Program include equipment donations to Kikuyu Eye Hospital in Nairobi, Kenya, and an equipment donation of an operating microscope, phacoemulsification unit for removing cataracts, a keratometer for measuring the shape of the cornea and an A-scanner for measuring the length of the eye to Sight for Souls in Addis Addaba, Ethiopia.
+He currently volunteers his time with the Little Workers of the Sacred Heart in the Brookland area of Washington, DC providing free diabetic retinopathy exams for the poor and those without insurance.
 This is a medical student-run clinic that focuses on indigenous care.